Linux Privilege Escalation

 export PATH=/home/user:$PATH

-echo $PATH #To check it was added
+echo $PATH #To check if it was added

 cd /home/user